Metallic quantum criticality enabled by flat bands in a kagome lattice: Introduction

-Here we construct the proper molecular orbitals through a Wannierization procedure that resolves the topological obstruction.
-These tight molecular orbitals are represented by the most localized Wannier orbitals [see Fig.\,\ref{fig:bd}(b) and the Supplementary Materials (SM), Sec.\,C)], which predominantly though not exclusively incorporate the flat bands and form a triangular lattice [Fig.\,\ref{fig:illu}(a)].
-They are accompanied by more extended Wannier orbitals, which are mostly associated with the wide bands and describe the more extended molecular orbitals.
+Here we construct the proper molecular orbitals --the compact molecular orbitals (CMOs)-- through a Wannierization procedure that resolves the topological obstruction.
+These tight molecular orbitals are represented by the most localized Wannier orbitals [see Fig.\,\ref{fig:bd}B and the Supplementary Materials (SM), Sec.\,C)], which predominantly though not exclusively incorporate the flat bands and form a triangular lattice [Fig.\,\ref{fig:illu}A]. {These orbitals are orthogonal to each other (see the SM, Sec.\,C), in contrast to the compact localized states.} They are accompanied by more extended Wannier orbitals, which are mostly associated with the wide bands and describe the more extended molecular orbitals.
 The topological nature of the bands forces a hybridization between the tight and extended molecular orbitals.
 The use of molecular orbitals is essential for the range of interactions ($U$) that are large compared to the width of the flat bands ($U>D_{\rm flat}$) and small with respect to the width of the wide bands ($U<D_{\rm wide}$).
-Such a construction of molecular orbitals was recently achieved in a much simpler clover lattice, which also hosts a topological flat band but has only a mirror symmetry \cite{Hu_fb_2022,Chen_fb_2022}.
-The kagome lattice has considerably higher symmetry and, indeed, for a long time it has been thought that the construction of exponentially localized and Kramers-doublet Wannier orbitals is not possible~\cite{Ehud2010}.
+Molecular orbitals {have} recently {been considered} in a much simpler clover lattice, which has only a mirror symmetry \cite{Hu_fb_2022,Chen_fb_2022}.
+Our work {for the first time advances the CMOs that connect with the picture of} compact localized states {while succeeding in resolving all their inconsistencies, both of which are crucial in attaining an intuitively clear real-space representation.
+In turn, the resulting description by the CMOs enables the realization of} a theoretical phase diagram [Figs.\, \ref{fig:illu}B and \ref{fig:phadg}], which provides the first explanation of the phase diagram uncovered experimentally\,\cite{Liu-kagome2024}.
+Furthermore, we demonstrate {the interacting nature of the QCP} (Fig.\,\ref{fig:chi}) {and, thus, the strange metallicity} at the QCP.
+We stress that kagome lattice has considerably higher symmetry and, indeed, for a long time it has been thought that the construction of exponentially localized and {symmetry preserving} Wannier orbitals is not possible~\cite{Ehud2010}.